Years published: 1987, 1988, 1989, 1992, 1993, 1994, 1995, 2000, 2005, 2010, 2013, 2016, 2019, 2023

-The conventional treatment for XLH since the 1982 has included use of oral phosphate salts and activated forms of vitamin D, such as calcitriol, given in a multiple daily dosing regimen.
+Conventional treatment for XLH has historically consisted of using oral phosphate salts and activated forms of vitamin D such as calcitriol, given in a multiple daily dosing regimen.
 Symptomatic and supportive measures are important as well.
 The usual medication regimen must be carefully monitored to prevent excess blood or urinary calcium levels.
 The approach does not completely cure the disorder.
-The vitamin D compounds help with phosphate balance and also assist with preventing the complications of too much secretion of parathyroid hormone (PTH).
+The vitamin D compounds help with phosphate balance and assist with preventing the complications of excessive secretion of parathyroid hormone (PTH).
 Phosphate enhances the bone healing, but also does not completely cure the disease.

 Treatment of affected individuals with this combination of vitamin D and phosphate may result in several side effects, including calcium deposits in the kidneys (nephrocalcinosis), excess levels of calcium in the blood (hypercalcemia) and excess levels of calcium in the urine (hypercalciuria).